 "Whether it's his playing, his instruction or his personality, Ed is the consummate professional.
 His playing?
 Solid.
 His attitude?
 Positive.
 From Tony Williams to Vinnie Colaiuta, Mitch Mitchell to John Bonham, he's well versed in many styles of music and the drummers that go with them."

 -Keith Olsen (multi-platinum record producer)

-"Ed, I forgot to say how much I appreciate the way you back up the bass solos, making them sound better than they are".
+"Ed, I forgot to say how much I appreciate the way you back up my bass solos, making them sound better than they are".

--John Beal (Bass player extraordinaire, Joni Mitchell, Miles Davis, The Who)
+-John Beal (Bass player extraordinaire, Joni Mitchell, Miles Davis, The Who, to name a few)

 Over the course of my forty-year career traveling the globe to teach, perform, and conduct clinics, I have interacted with some of the finest drummers and drum instructors in the world.
 The following list contains many of those names organized by country/continent.
 If you are looking for top-notch drum instructors start researching the drummers I've listed.

 -Dom Famularo,( World Clinician, Drum Ambassador to the World)